jejacks0n/teaspoon/README.md

 <img src="https://raw.github.com/modeset/teaspoon/master/screenshots/logo_big.png" alt="Logo by Morgan Keys" align="right" />
 <sup>Logo by [Morgan Keys](http://www.morganrkeys.com/)</sup>

 Teaspoon is a Javascript test runner built for Rails.
-It runs tests in the browser or headless using PhantomJS or Selenium WebDriver.
+It runs tests in the browser or headless using PhantomJS, Selenium WebDriver, or SlimerJS.

 The goal is to be simple, while still providing the most complete Javascript testing solution for Rails.